LRydin/jumpdiff/README.md

 # Literature and Support

 ### History
 This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) by Leonardo Rydin Gorjão, Jan Heysel, Klaus Lehnertz, and M. Reza Rahimi Tabar, and separately by Pedro G. Lind, at the Department of Computer Science, Oslo Metropolitan University.
-Pedro, Leonardo, and Dirk developed in 2019 and 2020 a set of corrections and an implementation for python, presented here.
+From 2019 to 2021, Pedro G. Lind, Leonardo Rydin Gorjão, and Dirk Witthaut developed a set of corrections and an implementation for python, presented here.

 ### Funding
 Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025 and *STORM - Stochastics for Time-Space Risk Models* project of the Research Council of Norway (RCN) No. 274410.